Medical ethnobotany of India: Western Himalayas

 The Western Himalayas region consists of the states of Himachal Pradesh, Uttarakhand and the union territories of Jammu & Kashmir and Ladakh.
 The Central (Great) Himalayas are mostly within Nepal though a portion lie within Uttarkand.
-These states forms part of the foothills of the largest mountains on earth.
+These states forms part of the foothills of the largest mountains on Earth.
 Climatically, much of the region is defined by a polar or tundra type climate, but southern portions of Himachal Pradesh and Uttarakhand are humid subtropical.
-Vegetation includes alpine shrubs and meadows, subalpine conifer forests, Himalyan broadleaf dry forests, and subtropical deciduous and pine forests.
+Vegetation includes alpine shrubs and meadows, subalpine conifer forests, Himalayan broadleaf dry forests, and subtropical deciduous and pine forests.
 A portion of dry grassland (the Bhabar) is found in lower Uttarakhand.
 Predominant trees include chir pine, blue pine, deodar, fir, and juniper.

 There is substantial ethnic diversity in this region.
 At the broadest level, these Himalayan regions contain Indic, Tibetan-Burman, and Afghan-Persian speaking peoples.

 In the Western Himalayas, Ladakh contains the nomadic mountain Changpas with agricultural Laddakhis, Dardi, and Balti peoples inhabiting valleys.
 Kashmir Valley (Jammu & Kashmir) and the Pirpanjal valley (Jammu & Kashmir, Himachal Pradesh) are inhabited by Kashmiris, Gujjars, and Bakkarwal peoples.
 The Central Himalayas (Uttarakhand) contain the agirucltural Paharis in valley regions and the Tibetan-speaking Bhotiya peoples in the mountains.
 The Paharis are a diverse group are also found in Kashmir.

 Between 4,000 and 5,000 plants are reported in the Western and Central Himalayas.
 Surveys have identified 1,338 medicinal plant species specifically from the state of Uttarakhand, 948 species from Jammu & Kashmir, and 643 species from Himachal Pradesh.